 First Term: Lesson 5 - Loaf Cakes

-To finish Delia shows one of her most popular loaf cakes - Banana and Walnut Loaf.
-This is not a smooth mixture, it has a sort of sandy texture.
-Delia shares if over the years she had a pound for every person who said they loved this cake she could probably buy a striker!
+To finish the lesson, a true classic - Banana and Walnut Loaf.
+With its unique sandy-texture and rich banana flavour, this cake has been a hit for years.
+As Delia jokes, if she had a pound for every person who said they love this cake, she could probably buy a striker!

 You are here